pjdurden/House-Price-Prediction-Multiple-Linear-and-Keras-Regression/README.md

 ## Dataset

-The data contains information from the 1990 California census.
+The data contains information from the Bengaluru census.
 The columns are as follows:<br />
 *longitude:* A measure of how far west a house is; a higher value is farther west<br />
 *latitude:* A measure of how far north a house is; a higher value is farther north<br />
 *housingMedianAge:* Median age of a house within a block; a lower number is a newer building<br />